hanyulo/knowledge/javascript/javascriptInfo/11_promise_async_await/04_error_handling_with_promise.md

 ## Overview
- * Put catch in the end of chain to catch all errors
+ * Put catch in the end of chain to catch any errors

 ## Implicit try...catch
 * promise executor and promise handlers has invisible try...catch around it.